Redshark61/L--le-au-Python/README.md

 ## Mods

 The most important point of this game is to be "modable".
 You have a _mod_ folder in wich you can store moded json file.
-If you want to do it, you **need** to respect the exact same syntax as the main json file.
+If you want to do it, you **need** to respect the exact same syntax as the main json file stored in the *data* folder.

 ## Contribution